Loan Repayment Programs

 - Federal loan repayment programs are restricted to U.S. citizens, but you may pursue other state, community based or hospital programs that do not have the U.S. citizenship requirement.

-- 3RNet members are excellent resources since they are aware of federal, state, and local programs, which is important since regulations for one program may prohibit the use of another.
+- 3RNET Network Coordinators are excellent resources since they are aware of federal, state, and local programs, which is important since regulations for one program may prohibit the use of another.